 This is what the Christmas season is all about!
 From mince pies and Christmas pudding, to turkey and roast potatoes - the list of festive foods is endless.

 While there's no need to place restrictions on yourself over the Christmas period or develop rules around what you can and can't eat, we do have a few strategies that can help you make mindful choices this December:

-1. We cover the distorted thought of 'justifications' throughout the 12-week programme, which can be particularly relevant around Christmas time.
+1. We cover the distorted thought of 'justifications' throughout the Core programme, which can be particularly relevant around Christmas time.
 We might have thoughts such as:

 ✗ This is the only time of year that I can buy mince pies, so I'm going to eat one every day